Animal–computer interaction

-Animal–Computer Interaction (ACI) is a field of research for the design and use of technology with, for and by animals covering different kinds of animals from wildlife, zoo and domesticated animals in different roles.
+Animal–computer interaction (ACI) is a field of research for the design and use of technology with, for and by animals covering different kinds of animals from wildlife, zoo and domesticated animals in different roles.
 It emerged from, and was heavily influenced by, the discipline of Human–computer interaction (HCI).
 As the field expanded, it has become increasingly multi-disciplinary, incorporating techniques and research from disciplines such as artificial intelligence (AI), requirements engineering (RE), and veterinary science.

 A central theme of ACI research is establishing how user-centred design approaches and methods from HCI can be adapted to design for animals.
 Accordingly, many studies seek to adopt 'animal-centred' approaches to design and research.

-In an ACI Manifesto (2011), Mancini defines one aim of ACI as understanding "the interaction between animals and computing technology within the contexts in which animals habitually live, are active, and socialise with members of the same or other species, including humans".
+In her ACI Manifesto (2011), Clara Mancini defines one aim of ACI as understanding "the interaction between animals and computing technology within the contexts in which animals habitually live, are active, and socialise with members of the same or other species, including humans".
 She additionally proposes three core design goals for the field: enhancing animals' quality of life and wellbeing; supporting animals in the functions assigned to them by humans; and supporting human-animal relationships.
 Accordingly, some ACI research has given considerable attention to questions of animal ethics, welfare, consent and power.